-“It’s an honour to serve some of the most vulnerable people in our society and we’re privileged to get to do that alongside West Yorkshire’s finest.
+A spokesperson for Hope for Justice said: “It’s an honour to serve some of the most vulnerable people in our society and we’re privileged to get to do that alongside West Yorkshire’s finest.
 We were delighted to be nominated beside other fantastic partnership projects and inspiring police officers.

 Too many people are unaware that individuals still fall victim to human trafficking in the UK today.
 There is much to be done across our nation to bring an end to modern slavery, but the kind of partnership work being done in West Yorkshire should encourage abolitionists up and down the UK.

 Working together – NGOs, police, government, key agencies and the Great British public – we will end slavery”.

 A team from Hope for Justice including Director of UK Programmes, Allan Doherty, UK Legal Director, Phillipa Roberts, their Investigations Team Leader, Survivor Support Officer and three of the charity’s specialist Investigators shared the award for their work on Operation Tavernhouse with West Yorkshire Police officers DS Paul Simm and DC Joe Aspinall.

 Operation Tavernhouse was a joint investigation between West Yorkshire police and Hope for Justice which led to the conviction of Janos Orsos and Ferenc Illes on trafficking charges in May 2014.